proudCobolWriter/allydb/README.md

 ## Persistence

-The database is persisted to a file using ETS.
-The file is located at `allydb.tab` by default.
+The database is persisted to an append only log file.
+This means that the database can be restored to a previous state.

-The database is persisted on a regular interval and not on every change.
-The interval is `3000ms` by default.
+The database is also persisted on a regular interval, in case something happens to the log file.
+The interval can be configured using the `PERSISTENCE_INTERVAL` environment variable.
+The default value is `3000ms`.

-This means that if you make a change to the database, it might not be persisted immediately.

-You can change the persistence interval using the `PERSISTENCE_INTERVAL` environment variable (in milliseconds) to make it persist more often, but this might mean a higher CPU and disk usage.

 ## License